 Performance:

-Horses are limited to entering into the same amount of classes as there are shown in the class list (14).
+Horses are limited to entering into the same number of classes as there are shown in the class list (14).
 Also, horses are limited to one class per subgroup (14).

 Maximum Cards Required Per Model:

 The maximum number of cards required per model is five – one in halter, one in collectability/ workmanship and three in performance.
 If you have any questions regarding cards and qualifications, please contact the Registrar.